TheLastSultan/InstaCraam/README.md

 ### Photos/Feed/Filters

 Photos uploaded by users and whom they follow are displayed on the main feed.
 The feed is sorted by created_at, with the most recent upload displaying first.
 To upload images, simply navigate to the upload page.
 Click and drag an image to the input field to see a preview.
 Then, users can toggle buttons to imitate filters.
 Plans to implement persistence to come.
-Images are hosted and served by Amazon Web Services (AWS).
+Images are hosted on an Amazon Web Services (AWS) S3 bucket.

 ![feed image](docs/images/feed.png)